Steve Gurney shares technique tips on using your rudder and hull design for more race speed, while also improving your safety on the river.

 Cutting out of an eddy into the main flow

-Cutting into the main flow
+Cutting out of the main flow into an eddy

 Surfing sideways on a wave